 Tabulam Floodplain Risk Management Study and Plan

-The study aims to firstly define the flooding behaviour in the Clarence River and its tributaries at Tabulam and the flood risk that it poses to the community.
-The proposed Bruxner Highway bridge replacement at Tabulam will be considered in the flooding assessment.
+The study aims to define the flooding behaviour in the Clarence River and its tributaries at Tabulam and the flood risk that it poses to the community.
+The new Bruxner Highway bridge at Tabulam has been considered in the flooding assessment.

-The study will then identify and assess potential flood mitigations measures to address the existing and future flood risk for Tabulam.
-Options such as land use planning, community awareness, flood warning and infrastructure changes and upgrades will all be investigated.
-Outcomes from the study will assist Council to implement works and measures to manage the impact of flooding and guide strategic planning for future development of the area.
+The study identifies, assesses and then recommends flood mitigation measures to address the existing and future flood risk for Tabulam.
+Options such as land use planning, community awareness, flood warning and infrastructure changes and upgrades have been investigated and included.
+Outcomes from the study will now assist Council to implement works and measures to manage the impact of flooding and guide strategic planning for future development of the area.

 The Tabulam Floodplain Risk Management Study and Plan was formally adopted by Council at the Ordinary Meeting of 9 December, 2019.